freeall/create-repository/README.md

 ## Usage

 `create-repository` will try to read `package.json` and use the name and description properties.
-Also accepts `--name` and `--description`

 ```
 $ create-repository
 ```

+You can also pass values for name and description.

 ```
 $ create-repository --name my-new-project --description "That's all I have to say about that"